jesterlime/support-engineer-playground/tickets/Ticket-02-Resource-Exhaustion.md

-# Tciket 002 - Resource Exhaustion
+# Ticket 002 - Resource Exhaustion

 This investigation documents the decision chain used to resolve a Technical Support case, demonstrating proficiency in architectural troubleshooting, bottleneck identification, and system-wide resource analysis.
 Unlike a crash, this incident explores head-of-line blocking (HOL blocking), where a single high-latency downstream merchant causes systemic congestion and a total delivery backlog for all other users.
 Entry point of investigation - the internal ticked, escalated from Tier 1 team.